LowellInstruments/ddt/README.md

 ## Remote access

-Join your DDH to your wi-fi network.
+Join your DDH to your wi-fi.
 Next, go to terminal and type:

 ```console
 ifconfig -a
 ```

-Annotate the IP address indicated in the wlan0 interface.
+Annotate the IP address for the wlan0 interface.

-Run any SSH client software and go to such IP.
+Run any SSH client software to such IP.

-Enter credentials "user" and "password" as set in BASE_LINUX.md document.
+Enter credentials "user" and "password" as per document BASE_LINUX.md.

 ---
 Optional.
 Install DWService.
 Just copy-paste the following instructions.